Mahmoud-Machlab/sign/README.md

 - **Real-time Chatting:** Users can type and send messages in real-time.
 Messages sent from the Android app are prefixed with "Kotlin", making it easier to identify the source of the message.

 - **AR Activity:** Apart from chat, the app offers AR capabilities, where users can tap on a button to open the AR Activity.
+In order to integrate the AR then visit this Sdk which is the source of this Ar code (https://github.com/princeku07/AR-Menu-App---Android-Jetpack-Compose-)

 - **Chat Management:** Users can clear the entire chat with a single click.